snowyyd/eslint-config-x/README.md

 In the `recommended` preset my personal rules takes precedence over the recommended ones.
 Likewise, those rules take priority over the Airbnb ones.
 This means that Airbnb settings serve as a base, the recommended settings build on top of them, and finally my personal preferences are applied last.

+> [!NOTE]
+> Please note that some presets expect to be loaded after others.
+> For example, `personal` expects that `airbnbTs` and `typescript` were loaded earlier.
+>
+> While the presets are independent, the rules themselves may not make sense separately.

 ## 📝 Changelog